If you’re looking for January journaling prompts, I’m happy to inform you that you’ve come to the right place! 😉

 Is there something that leaves you paralyzed or unable to respond?
 Something you are afraid of or something that can shock you so that you have no words or ways to express yourself at the moment?
 Write about those things.

-10. 5 ways I can melt (or warm-up) when I feel frozen.
+10. 5 ways I can melt (or warm up) when I feel frozen.

-There are always ways that can help lift up our spirit, warm our hearts, or inspire us to take action.
+There are always ways that can help lift up our spirits, warm our hearts, or inspire us to take action.
 Name at least five things, actions, or people that have such an impact on you.